IRTF-HRPC/drafts/draft-terminology.md

 According to {{RFC7322}}, "The ultimate goal of the RFC publication process is to produce documents that are readable, clear, consistent, and reasonably uniform," and one function of the RFC Editor is to "[c]orrect larger content/clarity issues; flag any unclear passages for author review."
 Documents that are published as RFCs are first worked on as Internet-Drafts.

 Given the importance of communication between people developing RFCs, Internet-Drafts (I-D's), and related documents, it is worth considering the effects of terminology that has been identified as exclusionary.
 This document argues that certain obviously exclusionary terms should be avoided and replaced with alternatives.
-We propose nothing more than additional care in the choice of language just as care is taken in defining standards and protocols themselves.
+We propose nothing more than care in the choice of language just as care is taken in defining standards and protocols themselves.

 The point of the piece is to lift up the voices of those who choose not to engage because of harmful dynamics such as exclusionary language.